FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   ```

   - Function:
-    - Create a signed transaction
+    - Create signed transactions
   - Parameters:
     - key_pair: 'KeyPair 'object, reference [' KeyPair 'signature object](../c_sdk/api.html#keypair)
     - group_id: Group ID
     - chain_id: The chain ID.
-You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group.
+You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group
     - to: Called contract address, set to empty string when contract is deployed""
     - data: ABI encoded parameters, refer to [ABI codec](../c_sdk/api.html#abi)
     - abi: The ABI of the contract.
 This parameter is optional.
 You can enter the ABI of the contract when you deploy the contract.
-The default value is an empty string.""
+The default value is an empty string""
     - block_limit: The block limit.
 You can call the 'bcos _ rpc _ get _ block _ limit' interface to obtain the
     - attribute: Additional transaction attributes, to be expanded, default to 0
     - tx_hash: return value, transaction hash, hex c-style string
     - signed_tx: return value, signed transaction, hex c-style string
   - Return:
     - Call the 'bcos _ sdk _ get _ last _ error' interface to determine whether it is successful.
-0 indicates success, and other values indicate error codes.
+0 indicates success, and other values indicate error codes
-  - 注意:
+  - Attention:
-    - The returned 'tx _ hash' and 'signed _ tx' must be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned 'tx _ hash' and 'signed _ tx' must be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage
   - **Description**:
-    - 'bcos _ sdk _ create _ signed _ transaction 'is equivalent to a combination of the following interfaces.
+    - 'bcos _ sdk _ create _ signed _ transaction' is equivalent to a combination of the following interfaces.
 When the transaction creation, transaction hash, and transaction signature processes need to be processed separately, use the following interfaces:
       - `bcos_sdk_create_transaction_data`: Create 'TransactionData'
       - `bcos_sdk_calc_transaction_data_hash`: Calculate Transaction Hash
       - `bcos_sdk_sign_transaction_data_hash`: Transaction Hash Signature